What is Glaucoma?

-- Family History – If a close relative such as a parent or sibling has glaucoma, you should not worry, but ensure you have regular check-ups to detect any changes as early as possible, should they ever occur.
+- Family History – If a close relative such as a parent or sibling has it.
+There’s no need to worry, but ensure you have regular check-ups to detect any changes as early as possible, should they ever occur.

 - Myopia – people with high myopic (minus) prescriptions.

-- Age – Chronic glaucoma affects 1% of people over 40 and 5% of people over 65.
+- Age – it affects 1% of people over 40 and 5% of people over 65.
 It is very uncommon for it to develop in those below the age of 40.

 - Race – People of Afro-Carribean origin have an increased risk of developing glaucoma.